JohannesBuchner/LSST-PLAsTiCC-classification-solution/README.rst

 	$ python make_SED_features.py training_set
 	$ SEDTRANSFORMER=1 python make_SED_features.py training_set

-The first computes some basic features for each photometric band:
+The first (make_std_features.py) computes some basic features for each photometric band:

-* median, variance, skew, kurtosis, iqr of "magnitudes" (just log-fluxes really)
 * Shapiro_wilk statistic, Lomb-Scargle amplitude ratios and dominant frequency
-* median, variance, skew, kurtosis, iqr of time
+* median, variance, skew, kurtosis, iqr of
+  * time
+  * time differences
+  * log-fluxes
+  * slope between points (d log(flux) / dt)
 * number of dips and peaks in the lightcurve
 * length and variance of runs (how often the lightcurve consecutively goes up/down)

-The second computes some custom features.
+The second (make_2dslope_features.py) computes some custom features.
 (Below, fitting is done with linear regression on rest-frame information)

 * for each photometric band: